zhousodo/zhousodo/README.md

 - 🤔 I’m looking for help with Neural Network
 - 📫 How to reach me: zhousodo@gmail.com
 - 😄 Pronouns: Fighting!!!
-- ⚡ Fun fact: I don't have a girlfriend.😭😭😭